-1. The people surveyed are well aware of the problem of mines;

-2. The overwhelming majority of people are fully aware of the dangers of mines and many people have had direct or indirect experience of mine incidents;

-3. Mine risk is perceived as a greater problem by people with a difficult social-economic status.
+- 1. The people surveyed are well aware of the problem of mines; - 2.
+The overwhelming majority of people are fully aware of the dangers of mines and many people have had direct or indirect experience of mine incidents; - 3.
+Mine risk is perceived as a greater problem by people with a difficult social-economic status.
 This can be explained by the fact that mine risk in Afghanistan is a result of a series of conflicts that have caused huge disruption of the social structure and the social functions of Afghan society.
-Vulnerability to the perceived threat of mines and UXO is particularly high among those people who have economic problems (unemployed), problematic social status (women) or live in an unsafe place (people from Kandahar);

-4. Afghan women would like more female MRE teams, mostly in health centres;

-5. The principal sources of MRE available to people are NGOs, social networks and schools;
+Vulnerability to the perceived threat of mines and UXO is particularly high among those people who have economic problems (unemployed), problematic social status (women) or live in an unsafe place (people from Kandahar); - 4.
+Afghan women would like more female MRE teams, mostly in health centres; - 5.
+It is important to bear in mind that the data might be influenced by a certain bias.
+Interviewers reported that in some cases interviewees who were unsure about what to say tended to give the answers they thought the interviewer wanted to hear i.e. yes.
+The majority of respondents are illiterate and many stated that they had never been asked their opinions in a survey before. - 5.
+The principal sources of MRE available to people are NGOs, social networks and schools;

-6. There are some differences in knowledge due to gender and age; in particular the MREL among women seems to be lower than in men, and the MREL among adults seems lower than in children/teenagers;

-7. The majority of people who have attended MRE sessions are men and their MREL is higher than that of women.
-So, a lack of Mine Risk Education among women - also due to social and cultural factors - is the main reason for their low Mine Risk Education level;

-8. In Afghanistan, MRE is a fundamental factor in minimising mine risk.
+- 6. There are some differences in knowledge due to gender and age; in particular the MREL among women seems to be lower than in men, and the MREL among adults seems lower than in children/teenagers; - 7.
+The majority of people who have attended MRE sessions are men and their MREL is higher than that of women.
+So, a lack of Mine Risk Education among women also due to social and cultural factors is the main reason for their low Mine Risk Education level; - 8.
+In Afghanistan, MRE is a fundamental factor in minimising mine risk.
 Most of the victims of mine/UXO incidents who have received MRE are young men, a social group with a higher MREL, whereas no women, a social group with a lower MREL, are included in this group.
 We can thus surmise that a lower level Mine Risk Education is not the only factor contributing towards dangerous behaviour.